radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 We use the kernel ``misc.hello`` already predefined in EnsembleMD.
 This kernel creates a file (if it does not exist already) with the name as defined in the argument and prints a **Hello World** within it.

-By now we have seen how to create an execution context, define a pattern and add a kernel to the pattern.
+By now we have seen how to create an resource handle, define a pattern and add a kernel to the pattern.
 We specify the pattern to be executed on the resources by:

 .. code-block:: python